Create a rule for HTTP or HTTPS traffic

 /32

-.
+mask.
 If you leave the field blank, the balancer will accept traffic from any IP addresses.
-You can specify the allowed IP addresses in the rule after the balancer has been created.If the field is absent, the balancer network is turned off traffic filtering (port security).
+You can specify the allowed IP addresses in the rule after the balancer is created.If this field is absent, port security is disabled on the balancer's network.

 -

-If you have selected HTTPS protocol, specify a certificate for HTTPS traffic termination on the balancer — select a certificate from the secrets manager or download a new one.
-See the instructions for more details TLS(SSL)-certificates of the load balancer.
+If you selected HTTPS protocol, specify a certificate for HTTPS traffic termination on the load balancer — select a certificate from the Secrets Manager or download a new one.
+For more information, see the TLS(SSL)-Certificates for Load Balancer instruction.

 -

-Select the default target group or create a new target group with the HTTP protocol.
-The default destination group will be directed to traffic that does not fit the HTTP Policies.
-To discard traffic that does not fall under HTTP policies, select Without a target group.
+Select the default target group or create a new target group with HTTP protocol.
+Traffic that does not match HTTP policies will be directed to the default target group .
+To discard traffic that does not fall under HTTP policies, select No Target Group.

 -

-Mark it HTTP request headers that will be transmitted to the servers.
+Mark the HTTP request headers that will be passed to the servers.

 -